 Thinking about it, that's not much of an option so the time machine's been brought out to look west to Stronachlachar from the summit of Ben A'an.

-It's a moderate, fifteen-hundred footer but with excellent, uninterrupted views and although it's only about six miles from the pier at Stronachlachar by flying crow, it's nearly 3 times that by car.
+It's a moderate, 1500-footer but with excellent, uninterrupted views and although it's only about six miles from the pier at Stronachlachar by flying crow, it's nearly three times that by car.

 Below you is Trossachs Pier and the starting point for the steamer but there's still not a peep-peep.